 Do the female employees were skirts, or trousers?
 Is everyone wearing something in dark blue color, since this color represents the corporate identity of the company?
-Are people dressed casually, or not?
-Find out as much as you can and try to fit in.
+Are people dressed casually, or formally?
+Find out as much as you can, and try to fit in.

 3. Keep it comfortable, check weather forecast